 This soundbar can reproduce voices clearly and accurately due to its balanced mids.
 You can choose from the Standard or Bass Blast presets, depending on how loud you prefer the mix to be.

 Dynamic Range Compression adjusts the volume between loud and low sounds for viewing at night.
-You can even use surround sound formats such as Dolby Digital or DTS on the device, often available via streaming services.
+You can even use surround sound system such as Dolby Digital or DTS on the device, often available via streaming services.

 Because it is small, the soundstage of the LG’s bar is smaller than other models such as the Sony HT–S100F and the TCL Alto 6+.